 - cake yeast or dry yeast (enough for 500g flour)

 - 1/2 tsp salt

 - 2 tbsp molasses dissolved in lukewarm water

 - lukewarm water

-I kneaded all ingredients together, and added enough lukewarm water for a stiff dough.
-It’s a good bread dough recipe, the dough is smooth and not at all sticky.
+I kneaded all ingredients together and added enough lukewarm water for a stiff dough.
+The dough is smooth and not at all sticky.

 Already after four hours, the dough has more than doubled in size.

 I let the bread dough rise overnight covered with a kitchen towel – the Victorian recipe says to let the dough rise for about six or eight hours.